burlachenkok/exploring-python3/python3-note.md

 ## Global and Nonlocal Variables

-In the previous example frp, [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
-Now, let's take a close look at its meaning.
+In the previous example from [Variables Introspection](#variables-introspection) section we have used [nonlocal](https://docs.python.org/3/reference/simple_stmts.html#nonlocal), and [global](https://docs.python.org/3/reference/simple_stmts.html#global) keywords.
+Now, let's take a close look into its meaning.

 **global.** The global statement is a declaration that holds for the entire current code block.
-It means that the listed identifiers are to be interpreted as globals.
+It means that the listed identifiers will be interpreted as global vairables.
 Global variable scope changed immediately to the module-level binding without any intermediate outer scope, relative to the current scope.
-Also, it is impossible to assign value to a global variable without using `global`.
-However, you actually (formally) refer to global variables if you want to read from them.
+It is impossible to assign value to a global variable without using `global`.
+However, you can actually (formally) refer to global variables if you want to only *read* from them.

 **nonlocal.**  The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
-So nonlocal variables changed the scope to the outer function.
+So *nonlocal* variables changed the scope to the outer function.
 This is important because the default behavior for binding is to search the local namespace first.
-Names listed in a nonlocal statement must not collide with pre-existing bindings in the local scope.
+Names listed in a *nonlocal* statement must not collide with pre-existing bindings in the local scope.

-You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter and hint about what you are going to do exactly:
+You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter the hint about what you are going to do exactly:

-* You want to define a new local variable and you provide the default value with the `=` operator
+* You want to define a new local variable and you provide the default value with the `=` operator.
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

-In C++/C#/Java, such nonlocal scope is impossible because in these languages you cannot define a function inside another function.
+In C++/C#/Java, such a *nonlocal* scope is impossible because in these languages you cannot define a function inside another function.
 At the syntax level in C++, you actually can define lambda function inside a function, but it is a syntax sugar.
 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
 In C++ you cannot define a function inside a function because by design of the language it does not add extra expressibility.
-And similar to the idea of "universal base class" these do not make any sense in C++ mentality.
+And similar to the idea of "universal base class" the concept of having nested relations between function does not have any sense in C++ mentality.

 ## Modules and Packages